 Click to set custom HTML

 Whether you think you can or you think you can't, you're right.
 Words I use for inspiration the moment before I step out of my comfort zone.
-This weekend I put on a film festival for 600 students who were part of my animation program.
-My 6 instructors, worked with 10 schools in the National School District to come up with their short films on social justice.
+This weekend we put on a film festival for 600 students who were part of our animation program.
+My 6 instructors and I were honored to worked with the National School District to come up with their short films on social justice.
 NBC did an amazing story, see it here.

 As I prepared for the madness of planning a red carpet event / animation film festival, I will admit that I was very nervous.
 This was such a new venture and clearly forced me out of my comfort zone.
 Every bit of support just helped to reinforce that this animation program is exactly what people have been waiting for.
 The San Diego Tribune did a remarkable job explaining the animation program in this in depth interview.
 Click on this link to read the full article: San Diego Tribune Article.